priyanshknigam/graphical-blackjack-game/README.md

 The repository consists of a jupyter notebook file having code for a Graphical BlackJack Game.

-Used Turtule module to display all the cards (each card is dynamically created based on its properties instead of using static images).
-Also used Object Oriented Programming (OOP) to develop Bank class to dynamically track the balance left with the player after each game round.
+The code uses Turtule module to display all the cards (each card is dynamically created based on its properties instead of using static images).
+The code also uses Object Oriented Programming (OOP) to develop Bank class to dynamically track the balance left with the player after each game round.

 Developed modular code using Object Oriented Programming (OOP).